City-of-Vantaa-SmartLab/ohjatun-liikunnan-kertaliput/README.md

 5. Ensure the environment is set up by typing `eb list`.
 You should see that the development environment is selected:

 ```
-liikuntaliput
+jumppaliput-vantaa-prod
-* liikuntaliput-dev
+* jumppaliput-vantaa-dev
 ```

 _Note: only committed changes are going to be deployed._

 ### Deploy a new version to the development environment

--   Run `eb use liikuntaliput-dev` to switch to the development environment
+-   Run `eb use jumppaliput-vantaa-dev` to switch to the development environment
 -   Run `eb deploy`
 -   Optionally, to see how things are progressing, run `eb events -f`

 ### Deploy a new version to the production environment

--   Run `eb use liikuntaliput` to switch to the production environment
+-   Run `eb use jumppaliput-vantaa-prod` to switch to the production environment
 -   Run `eb deploy`
 -   Optionally, to see how things are progressing, run `eb events -f`